GanGroup/Gan/kai/presentation/script.md

 Let's begin by introducing the dataset used for our model.
 The **Animal Faces-HQ (AFHQ)** dataset consists of **16,130 high-quality images** of animal faces, including various species such as cats, dogs, and wildlife.
 These images are originally **512x512 pixels** but have been **downscaled to 128x128 pixels** to optimize memory usage during training.
 This allows for faster processing without compromising too much on the quality of the generated images.

+**Model Structure:**

+ • The generator takes a 100-dimensional noise vector, has 5 transpose convolutional layers with LeakyReLU activation and batch normalization, and outputs a 3×128×128 image.

+ • The discriminator takes a 3×128×128 image as input, has 5 convolutional layers with LeakyReLU activation, batch normalization, and dropout and outputs a single probability value indicating real or fake data.

+**Training Details:**

+ • Optimizer: Adam.

+ • Learning rate: 0.0002.

+ • Epochs: 4000 epochs of training using this dataset.